 If a motion detector or corridor lighting timer is used, a concession is allowed on the lamp power density for the space.
-This is outlined in Clause J6.2(a)(ii).
-For example, according to Table J6.2(b) the maximum lamp power density that is allowed for in a communal lounge or dining room in a Class 2 or 3 building is 8 W/m2.
-If the area has a motion detector that complies with Specification J6 then the allowable lamp power density could be increased by 40% to 11 W/m2.
+This is outlined in J6.2(a)(ii).
+For example, according to Table J6.2(b) the maximum lamp power density that is allowed for in a communal lounge or dining room in a Class 2 or 3 building is 8 W/m.
+If the area has a motion detector that complies with Specification J6 then the allowable lamp power density could be increased by 40% to 11 W/m.

-Because of the increased proportion of light absorbed by the walls in small rooms, a room with a floor area of less than 20 m^2 is allowed more lamp power.
-For example, an office space would normally have a limit of 10 W/m^2 but if the room was less than 20 m^2 , the limit could be increased by 30% to 13 W/m^2 .
+Because of the increased proportion of light absorbed by the walls in small rooms, a room with a floor area of less than 20 $\text{m}^2$ is allowed more lamp power.
+For example, an office space would normally have a limit of 10 W/m but if the room was less than 20 $\text{m}^2$ , the limit could be increased by 30% to 13 W/m.